 The common law system dignifies the “equality” between the employer and employee or between all employees.
 It is understandable when we look at American history and the prior discrimination cases between U.S. citizens.

 Another important point is to differentiate “mobbing” from “ bullying.”
 They have some common aspects of the course, but “bullying” defines physical assault more than psychological harassment.

 Mobbing is more about psychological terror, repeatedly committed by employers or other employees.
 In the Turkish system, mobbing is translated as psychological harassment (psikolojik taciz) or moral and emotional harassment.

-The common trait of a mobbing act is that it does not appear out of nowhere; but it is the result of a long standing and systematic act.
+The common trait of a mobbing act is that it appears out of nowhere, but it results from a long-standing and systematic act.
 It is very important not to define every nervous behaviour, fight or discussion as mobbing.
 Mobbing requires more systematic actions rather than one wrongdoing or misbehaviour.
 In other words, the victim of mobbing must be harassed systematically.

 The most important and significant elements of mobbing are determined by the court decisions and doctrine as follows:

 - Knowingly and intentionally engaging in mobbing,

 - Repeating the behaviour systematically,